Dr Jekyll and Mr Hyde (character): Fictional character biography

 Dr Henry Jekyll, M.D., D.C.L, LL.D., F.R.S., etc. is a doctor based in the fashionable Soho district of London who feels that he is battling between the benevolence and malevolence within himself.
 He spends his life trying to repress evil urges that are not fitting for a man of his profession.
 Jekyll develops a potion in an attempt to mask this hidden evil.
 However, in doing so, Jekyll transforms into a younger and more hideous humanoid.
 Jekyll decides to take advantage of this, naming this transformation of his "Edward Hyde" and uses his new persona to act out his hidden desires free of consequences while keeping his social status as Jekyll.
 As Jekyll continues taking the potion, Hyde grows in power and eventually manifests whenever Henry Jekyll shows signs of physical or moral weakness, no longer needing the potion to transform.

 Stevenson never says exactly what Hyde does, generally saying that it is something of an evil and lustful nature.
 Thus, in the context of the times, it is abhorrent to Victorian religious morality, potentially including engaging with prostitutes or buggery.
 However, it is Hyde's violent activities that seem to give him the most thrills, driving him to attack and murder Sir Danvers Carew without apparent reason, making him a hunted outlaw throughout England.
 Carew was a client of Gabriel Utterson, Jekyll's lawyer and friend, who is concerned by Hyde's history of violence and the fact that Jekyll changed his will, leaving everything to Hyde.
 Dr Hastie Lanyon, a mutual acquaintance of Jekyll and Utterson, dies of shock after receiving information relating to Jekyll.
 Before his death, Lanyon gives Utterson a letter to be opened only after Jekyll's death or disappearance.

 When Jekyll refuses to leave his lab for weeks, Utterson and Jekyll's butler Mr Poole break into the lab.
 Inside, they find the body of Hyde wearing Jekyll's clothes and apparently dead from suicide.
 They find also a letter from Jekyll to Utterson promising to explain the entire mystery.
 Utterson takes the document home where he first reads Lanyon's letter and then Jekyll's.

-The first reveals that Lanyon's deterioration and eventual death resulted from seeing Hyde drinking a serum or potion and subsequently turning into Jekyll.
+The first reveals that Lanyon's deterioration and eventual death resulted from seeing Jekyll drinking a serum or potion and subsequently turning into Hyde.
 The second letter explains that Jekyll, having previously indulged unstated vices (and with it the fear that discovery would lead to his losing his social position), found a way to transform himself and thereby indulge his vices without fear of detection.
 But as Jekyll used Hyde to act out his desires more and more, he effectively became a sociopath — evil, violent, self-indulgent, and utterly uncaring to anyone but himself.
 Initially, Jekyll was able to control the transformations, but later, he became Hyde involuntarily in his sleep.